EDUCBA

 Approximate Match 2

-• In our example, we have written Mahendra in the first name, and still, we are getting the result correctly; this can be a bit complicated while you’re playing with the words but more comfortable while you’re working with Numbers.
+• In our example, we have written Mahendra in the first name, and we are still getting the result correctly; this can be a bit complicated while you’re playing with the words, but you are more comfortable working with Numbers.

-• Suppose we have Numeric data instead of the name or word or alphabetical; we can do this more precisely and with more authentic logic.
+• Suppose we have Numeric data instead of the name, word, or alphabetical; we can do this more precisely and with more authentic logic.

-• It seems pretty useless as here we are dealing with small data, but it is very useful while dealing with large data.
+• It seems pretty useless as we are dealing with small data here, but it is very useful while dealing with large data.

 Example #3 – Vlookup from a Different Sheet

-• Vlookup from a different sheet is very much similar to the Vlookup from the same sheet, so here we have changed in the ranges, as here we have different worksheets.
+• Vlookup from a different sheet is very similar to the Vlookup from the same sheet, so here we have changed the ranges and have different worksheets.

 • We have a table in sheet number 2 as per the following image; we will find the result of this student in sheet number 3 from their roll nos.